 Find and display a shared dashboard

 To see whether someone in your organization has shared Apache Access searches or dashboards:

-- Select Library from the left-nav menu, enter Apache Access in the search field, and press Return.
+- Select Library from the left navigation menu, enter Apache Access in the search field, and press Return.

 - The search results include any matching saved searches or dashboards.
 In this case, the search finds a dashboard that’s been shared by someone in your Org.

-- Double-click the entry to open the dashboard.
+- Click Apache Access and then click Apache - Overview to open the dashboard.
 The dashboard contains the panels that the owner has set up to monitor Apache Access messages in meaningful ways.